 Eligibility & Identification

-The goal of the English Language Development (ELD) program is to develop the English language proficiency of eligible English Language Learners (ELLs) so they can become socially and academically successful in Spokane Public Schools.
-ELLs in our district speak more than 77 languages.
+The goal of the English Language Development (ELD) program is to develop the English language proficiency of eligible multilingual English learners (MLs) so they can become socially and academically successful in Spokane Public Schools.
+MLs in our district speak about 70 different languages.
 We strive to promote respect and appreciation for diverse languages and cultures.

 Who is eligible for the program?

-All potential ELL students who register at the Family Registration and Orientation Center (FROC) will be assessed using the ELPA21 screener.
-Potential ELLs in grades K-5 who register at their school during the school year will take the test at their school.
+All potential MLs students who register at the Family Registration and Orientation Center (FROC) will be assessed using the WIDA screener.
+Potential MLs in grades K-5 who register at their school during the school year will take the test at their school.